Importing from Excel

-You can also add fixed text, logo’s, shapes and many other stock images we go into on the add Image section.
+You can also add fixed text, logos, shapes, and many other stock images we go into in the Add Image section.

-Some excel tips, make sure the data is 100% correct before importing into the cable labels.
+Some Excel tips, make sure the data is 100% correct before importing it into the cable labels.

-Excel import if the number is too long and when print ready option it goes past the end of the label, like “340C-342-A0003” when this number is too long it will overrun the end of the labels.
+Excel imports if the number is too long and when the print-ready option goes past the end of the label, like 340C-342-A0003 When this number is too long it will overrun the end of the labels.

-The left-hand side you can see the long excel numbers ready for import and on the right the print out if not action is taken.
+On the left-hand side, you can see the long Excel numbers ready for import, and on the right the printout if no action is taken.

 In Excel on the sheet before importing into our labeling software, you can wrap the numbers or text with the following command.
-The long cell use the command “ALT” “RETURN” so in the cell you would make it 321C-234 (ALT Return) move to next line, finish the numbers, you must use “ALT” “RETURN” standard wrap text will not work.
+The long cell uses the command ALT or RETURN so in the cell you would make it 321C-234 (ALT Return) move to the next line, and finish the numbers, you must use ALT RETURN standard wrap text will not work.

-The “ALT” “RETURN” used as seen on left in green will make the labels like on right in Green.
+The ALT and RETURN used as seen on the left in green will make the labels like those on the right in Green.

-To make an excel number list to print on your cable labels, what you have to do is open excel file, then place your first cable label number in say “A1” GB001.
+To make an Excel number list to print on your cable labels, you have to do is open an Excel file, then place your first cable label number in say A1 GB001.